 Not only that, many of our favorite songs about New York from the ILoveNY website are about NYC, and they’re not even including songs from Frank Sinatra or Daryl Hall.

-One expects “finance, insurance and real estate” to “comprise New York’s most important service industry group and New York City is the prime driver in this area.
+One expects “finance, insurance, and real estate” to “comprise New York’s most important service industry group and New York City is the prime driver in this area.
 New York City is the nation’s leading financial center, home to the New York Stock Exchange.”

 However, New York has a lot of territory north of the Bronx.
-The Adirondack Mountains region, “encompassing one-third of the total land area of New York State,” has 46 rugged peaks, and is known for “extensive wild landscapes, which includes tracts of old-growth forest; wildflowers abound, and hundreds of species of shrubs, herbs and grasses may be encountered in a day’s outing.”
+The Adirondack Mountains region, “encompassing one-third of the total land area of New York State,” has 46 rugged peaks, and is known for “extensive wild landscapes, which includes tracts of an old-growth forest; wildflowers abound, and hundreds of species of shrubs, herbs, and grasses may be encountered in a day’s outing.”